prabhuteja143/HouseJoy-Assignment/README.md

 Hi HouseJoy Team,

-My Name is PrabhuTeja Katakam, I had attended interview on 28th SEP 2019 for the position of UI/UX Developer.I have been completed HouseJoy website UI and login popup UI.
+My Name is PrabhuTeja Katakam, I had attended interview on 28th SEP 2019 for the position of UI/UX Developer.I have been completed HouseJoy website UI and login popup UI with fully mobile and destop responsive.
 For login Popup please click the login button.

 # Technologies Used